 Further analysis demonstrated this was due to a generational affect.
 In the previous round of surveys (2006/07) 50% of people born before 1927 disapproved of traditional families.
 However most of these had died by 2018/19 and so their attitudes did not show up in these later survey results.

 Back in 1989, seven people in ten (70%) felt that people should be married if they want to have children, compared with less two in ten (17%) who disagreed.

-It’s very useful for making comparisons over time – given that the same question has been asked in pretty much the same way for quite a few years now…
+It’s very useful for making comparisons over time – given that the same questions have been asked in pretty much the same way over different years.

 Representativeness seems to be OK – NatCen sampled a range of ages, and people with different political views, so we can compare all that too – no surprises here btw – the old and the conservatives are more likely to be in favour of marriage.